ned14/llfio/Readme.md

 Todo:
-- [ ] Add -Wdocumentation to clang builds and fix broken docs :)
 - [ ] algorithm::atomic_append needs improvements:
   - Trap if append exceeds 2^63 and do something useful with that
   - Fix the known inefficiencies in the implementation: